 Capturing the insights you are gathering is important, so that you can draw out themes and present your insights later on.
 Relying on your memory is risky, so consider using the tools below.
-For transparency, let people know how you are recording their information and get their consent where needed (information on gathering consent can be found under 'Consent and Anonymity' in this toolkit section).
+For transparency, let people know how you're recording their information and get their consent where needed (see page 9).